gcwillis14/NTL-Shrinking/README.md

 # NTL-Shrinking
-Study using open source to investigate shirnking cities in CHina
+Study using open source to investigate shirnking cities in China

+# Combine DMSP/OLS with NPP-VIIRS